 - create at least one book project with eight or more pages

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected text is required.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected text is required.
 Students are required to do research and reading on relevant topics using library resources, current trade publications, and Internet searches.
-See course format.
+See course syllabus.